nutanix/terraform-provider-nutanix/README.md

   -port string
         port for api call (default "9440") -power-state string
-        This is power_state for testcase vm. (default "POWERED_ON") -project  string
+        This is power_state for testcase vm. (default "ON") -project  string
-        Name any of project inside metadata categories. (default "nucalm") -spec-version string
+        Name any of project inside metadata categories. (default "nucalm") -update-memory-size string
-        This is spec_version for testcase vm.
-  -update-memory-size string
         This is the memory size to which vm gets upgraded in updateMemory testcase. (default "2048") -update-name string